chrisroberts/vagabond/README.md

 faster.

 Vagabond is built for Chef.
 The tooling within Vagabond is targeted at Chef.
-As the initial development push on Vagabond slows, this tooling will become optionally swappable (applicable bits at least).
+After the initial development has slowed, the Chef specifics will be pulled into a plugin.

 ## Installation